chipsalliance/firrtl-spec/spec.md

 ## Formal Tests

-Formal tests are names top-level constructs which allow for test-harnesses to be definied as bounded model checking problems.
+Formal tests are named top-level constructs which allow for formal test harnesses to be definied as bounded model checking (BMC) problems.
+The body of the formal test harness is converted into a BMC formula which encodes a state-transition system version of the design using one of the formal backends (targetting either BTOR2 or SMTLib).
 Formal tests have 3 operands:
 - A symbol that the test can be referred to with.
-- The name of the test harness module.
+- The name of the formal test harness module.
-- A bound for the bounded model checking problem, which refers to the number of cycles that the module will be unrolled for in the formal test.
-This is a strictly positive integer.
+- A bound for the bounded model checking problem, which refers to the maximum bound k used to check the bounded model checking formula.
+This means that given a bound k, the BMC formula will be checked for all unrollings of the resulting state-transition system of depths 1 through k.
+This bound is a strictly positive integer.

 ```firrtl
 FIRRTL version 4.0.0